Blasphemy: Common law

 It was a common law crime according to William Blackstone's Commentaries on the Laws of England:

 Blasphemy against the Almighty is denying his being or providence, or uttering conteumelious reproaches on our Savior Christ.
 It is punished, at common law by fine and imprisonment, for Christianity is part of the laws of the land".

 In 1636, the Puritan-controlled Massachusetts Bay Colony made blasphemy – defined as "a cursing of God by atheism, or the like" – punishable by death.
 The last person hanged for blasphemy in Great Britain was Thomas Aikenhead aged 20, in Scotland in 1697.
 He was prosecuted for denying the veracity of the Old Testament and the legitimacy of Christ's miracles.

 In the United States, blasphemy was recognized as proscribed speech well into the 20th-century.
 The Constitution entailed a right to articulate views on religion, but not to commit blasphemy, with the Harvard Law Review stating, "The English common law had punished blasphemy as a crime, while excluding "disputes between learned men upon particular controverted points" from the scope of criminal blasphemy.
 Looking to this precedent, 19th-century American appellate courts consistently upheld proscriptions on blasphemy, drawing a line between punishable blasphemy and protected religious speech."

 The common law offences of blasphemy and blasphemous libel were repealed in England & Wales by the Criminal Justice and Immigration Act 2008.
 In the 18th and 19th centuries, this meant that promoting atheism could be prosecuted.
 The last successfully prosecuted case was Whitehouse v.
 Lemon (1976) where the court repeated what had by then become a textbook standard for blasphemy law cases in the UK:

 It is not blasphemous to speak or publish opinions hostile to the Christian religion, or to deny the existence of God, if the publication is couched in decent and temperate language.
 The test to be applied is as to the manner in which the doctrines are advocated and not as to the substance of the doctrines themselves.

 The common law offense of blasphemy was abolished in Scotland via the Hate Crime and Public Order (Scotland) Act 2021.

+In Norway, the Norwegian Law from 1687 prescribed death penalty for blasphemy, but during the 1700's, the punishment for blasphemy became less severe.
+The last time someone was accused of blasphemy in a Norwegian court was in 1933.
+The last remainder of the blasphemy paragraph was abolished in 2015.